 My son had named her Chica.
-We were not sure if that was even appropriate over something like "Jake", but Chica it was.
+We were not sure if that was even appropriate over something like “Jake”, but Chica it was.
 We warmed her up under a lamp, gave her water, fed her, built her a makeshift coop in the roof deck, tolerated her incessant chirping, held her, cuddled her, promised her a free-range life.
 We fell in love with her, all within 24 hours.
 But we couldn’t keep her.
 Thankfully, our amazing massage therapist Anna volunteered to adopt her.
 It felt right, but also, not.
 Certainly not for the kids, who cried so much.

 To cheer us all up I decided to try an Easter egg experiment with natural dyes.
 Basically the colors from common food.
 I wanted a blue and tan motif this year and used dyes made from coffee and blueberry juice (other color ideas below).
 The project was great fun and really easy.
 The coffee I used was super strong.
 “This is super strong,” I told the kids.
 And when I submerged the eggs into it they both said, “Bye eggs.”

 I had to remind them that the eggs we eat are not future chickens, just eggs.
 Because of Chica I learned that hens regularly produce these eggs even without a mate.
 Cool no?
 And these eggs.
 I love them.
 The natural dyes produce such beautiful shades filled with flecks and nuances that look amazing.
 This is how we like our eggs.

 Grey to stone blue & beige to deep-tan eggs.
 Makes about 7 eggs.

 2 Tablespoons white vinegar

 * You can also use emptied egg shells, if you don’t find that laborious.
 That way, the dyed eggs will last indefinitely.
 Hard-boiled eggs will last for about a week.